unreal4u/telegram-api/README.md

 $message = $tgLog->performApiRequest($sendMessage);
 ```

-With the SendMessage() object, you can create a message to be sent through the TelegramLog object.
+With the SendMessage() object, you can create a message to be sent through the TgLog object.
 All other functionality is based upon this behaviour, so every other method is very similar: you instantiate an object,
 pass that object to TelegramLog->performApiRequest() and you'll get the native Telegram response back as an object.
 Different methods return different object types.